Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 The following is all you’ll need to know about guitar fretboards so you can make an informed choice as to which is likely best for you and your playing style.

-What Is A Fretboard?
+What is a Fretboard?

 Also referred to as a fingerboard, the fretboard is the flat plank of tonewood that lays parallel to and flush against the guitar’s neck.
 In the part of the guitar where notes and chords are fingered, the fretboard is divided into frets, each delineated with a thin metal bar.